So You’ve Had a Psychosis

 There’s a chunk of research that shows that if you have Schizophrenia family labels on your medical record there’s a good chance you’ll be treated worse in some settings.

 Medical providers can get so fixated on that label that they don’t see the rest of the person.
 They can get fixated on positive symptom management, rather than the whole person.
-Imagine going to a dentist and saying “I think I need a filling, I think I have gum disease” and the dentist saying, “People who have car accidents often have wobbly teeth.
+Imagine going to a dentist and saying “I think I need a filling, I think one of my teeth is about to break in half,” and the dentist saying, “People who have car accidents often have wobbly teeth.
 It’s only been two years since your last car accident.
 Let’s focus on that.”
 Or maybe even refuse to treat you or give substandard care because they feel uncomfortable around people that have been in car accidents.

 Sometimes we can do that to ourselves as well.
 We, and others, can just go, oh well psychosis survivors get anhedonia without giving proper recognition to: